ml-explore/mlx/docs/src/dev/extensions.rst

-When you try to install using the command ``python -m pip install .`` (in ``extensions/``), the package will be installed with the same structure as ``extensions/mlx_sample_extensions`` and the C++ and metal library will be copied along with the python binding since they are specified as ``package_data``.
+When you try to install using the command ``python -m pip install .`` (in ``extensions/``), the package will be installed with the same structure as ``extensions/mlx_sample_extensions`` and the C++ and Metal library will be copied along with the Python binding since they are specified as ``package_data``.

 Usage
 -----

-After installing the extension as described above, you should be able to simply import the python package and play with it as you would any other MLX operation!
+After installing the extension as described above, you should be able to simply import the Python package and play with it as you would any other MLX operation.

-Let's looks at a simple script and it's results!
+Let's look at a simple script and its results:

 .. code-block:: python